Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

   {% collapsible Example: Single Master and Journal in a Persistent Volume %}
 The following configures [UFS Journal]({{ '/en/operation/Journal.html' | relativize_url }}#ufs-journal-configuration)
-with a persistent volume claim `alluxio-pv-claim` mounted locally to the master Pod at location `/journal`.
+with a persistent volume claim mounted locally to the master Pod at location `/journal`.

 ```properties
 master: